pascallaliberte/sharpen.page/review.md

 **I'll encourage you to stay concentrated on the task of helping your visitor through a problem they're experiencing.**

 * Other reviewers will "roast" your site.
-**I'm not sure what that means, but I won't do that.
+**I'm not sure what "roasting your site" means, but I won't do that.
 I'll be straight with you, but I won't play feedback theatre.**

 ## We Might Not Be a Good Fit